Coayer/podcast_proxy/README.md

 # podcast_proxy

-A proxy server for streaming podcasts, so dynamically-inserted geo-specific adverts are targeted at the proxy server's location and not the podcast client's.
-Combined with a VPN connected to other regions, adverts can be served in alternate languages or omitted altogether.
+A proxy server for streaming podcasts so dynamically-inserted geo-specific adverts are targeted at the proxy server and not the user.
+Combined with a VPN connected to other regions, adverts can be served in alternate languages or bypassed altogether.

+The server can also turn YouTube channels into podcast feeds.

 ## Usage